Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 Notes:
 What is libp2p
 ---
-## Addressing
+## Addressing(MultiAddress)
+- Generalization of an IP
+- Multiaddress is to an IP address what a transport is to TCP/IP
+- EX
+    - /ip4/127.0.0.1/tcp/30333
+    - /dns/example.com/udp/5015/quic
+    - /ip6/fe80::0202:b3ff:fe1e:8329/tcp/10350/ws
 Notes:
     Show example here, it is important for looking at chain-spec
 ---
-## Protocols
+## Protocols (Generic Protocol negotiation)
+* You can change your encryption protocol via the protocol negotiation!
 * Ping
-* Identify
 * Kad-dht
 Notes: Overview of a few protocols from docs
 ---
 ## KAD-DHT
 * Simply put a hash table containing a set of data entries these data entries are distributed accross the network
 * There is no central registry where to obtain everything
-* When we want some piece of data offered by the network we search for it distance to specific peers
+* When we want some piece of data offered by the network we search for its distance to specific peers
 ---v
 ## DHT Operations in libp2p
 * `FIND_NODE`: given a key, find the closest nodes to the key